rajasegar/ember-observer-cli/README.md

 ### How do I close the installation terminal once the installation is done?
 Press `Esc` to close the terminal window.

+### How do I scroll up/down in some widgets?
+If the scrolling is enabled for that widget and it has the focus, you can use arrow keys (up/down) or vim keys (j/k/gg/G/C-n/C-p) to scroll.